nhsd-exeter/dos-integration/test/integration/README.md

 ### the service "{field_name}" is set to "{values}"

 This step sets a variable in the data_generator variable to whatever was input.
 This can be used to setup custom entries for all the fields listed above.
 If a specific web or phone are needed, for example, or alternatively an invalid postcode, this step can be used to change the value.

+### a basic service is created

+This step creates a randomised entry in the services table with default values that can be used if the test case does not require any specific data setup.
+It will populate a single opening day so that opening times changes are valid, and it will generate a valid pharmacy change event containing all data necessary to run any test.

 ### the service is "{service_status}" on "{day}"